toduq/express-on-serverless/README.md

 ## Deploying to Amazon Web Service

+First, [configure your AWS credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/#using-aws-access-keys) if you haven't already.

-The same command is used for both the initial deploy as well as updates
+The same command is used for both the initial deploy as well as updates.

 ```
 serverless deploy